thomasebsmith/sort-my-groceries/README.md

 # Sort My Groceries
 Sort My Groceries is an iOS app designed to make grocery shopping easier and more enjoyable.
-You can create lists, add items to your lists, and add a location for each item.
-Groceries are automatically sorted by location to make shopping trips easier.
+You can create lists and stores, add items to your lists, and add a location for each item within a given store.
+Groceries are automatically sorted by location within a selected store to make shopping trips easier.

 ## Technologies